 The Vampire job in Bravely Default Flying Fairy works more like a classic Blue Mage with a number of convinient stat-absorbing and charming abilities thrown in, the former of which generally being considered a more useful ability than the large number of monster abilities at their disposal due to the fact that almost all of them are powered by the class' P.Attack, which isn't the highest.

-The original user of this job, Lord DeRosso, is likewise distinctly different from average vampires: his immortality was given to him by some kind of demonic entity as a means of getting revenge to the people who killed his family, put his manor under siege and disallowed his surrender to them, forcing him to set his manor on fire and almost killing himself as a result.
+The original user of this job, Lord DeRosso, is likewise distinctly different from average vampires: his immortality was given to him by some kind of demonic entity (implied to be an alternate universe future version of him in a scene leading to True Ending) as a means of getting revenge to the people who killed his family, put his manor under siege and disallowed his surrender to them, forcing him to set his manor on fire and almost killing himself as a result.
 Since he managed to survive the fire and escape by accepting the Deal with the Devil, he and the rest of his clan were branded vampires, which he capitalized on by spending his immortality to perfect magic that would complete the image, such as the ability to grow fangs and turn into a bat in order to appear more menacing to his enemies, most of which he ended up ultimately assassinating.

 In fact, he explicitly states he isn't a vampire, and actually finds blood to be quite disgusting.